-4.18 Revenue recognition
+4.17 Revenue recognition

 - Discount, interest / mark-up and / or return on loans and advances and investments are recorded on time proportion basis that takes into account the effective yield on the asset.
-However, income on balances with Bangladesh (former East Pakistan), doubtful loans and advances and overdue return on investments is recognised on receipt basis. - Commission income is recognised when related services are rendered. - Dividend income is recognised when the Group's right to receive the dividend is established. - Gains / losses on disposal of securities are recognised in the consolidated profit and loss account at the trade date. - Training, education and hostel services are recognised on as accrual basis. - All other revenues are recognised on a time proportion basis.
+However, income on balances with Bangladesh (former East Pakistan), doubtful loans and advances and overdue return on investments are recognised as income on receipt basis. - Commission income is recognised when related services are rendered. - Dividend income is recognised when the Bank's right to receive the dividend is established. - Gains / losses on disposal of securities are recognised in the profit and loss account at the trade date. - All other revenues are recognised on a time proportion basis.

-4.19 Finances under profit and loss sharing arrangements
+4.18 Finances under profit and loss sharing arrangements

-The Group provides various finances to financial institutions under profit and loss sharing arrangements.
+The Bank provides various finances to financial institutions under profit and loss sharing arrangements.
 Share of profit / loss under these arrangements is recognised on an accrual basis.

-4.20 Taxation
+4.19 Taxation